fabrizionastri/django_htmx_challenge/README.md

 - The user should be able to:
   - Click "View/Edit" to populate the form with a product's details.
 The header and list should remain unchanged.
   - Click "Delete" to remove the product from the database and update the table.
 The header and form should remain unchanged.
-- Column headers should be in "Title Case"
 - The page should never reload or redirect to another page.
-- Use HTMX for dynamic updates:
+Use HTMX for dynamic updates:
   - When a product is added, updated, or deleted, only the affected row should update in the table.
   - The header and form should remain static.
-- Use the default Django SQLite database
+- Use the default Django SQLite database.
+Only the following fields should be stored in the database:
+  - Name
+  - Price Excluding Tax
+  - Tax Rate
+- Note that it does not matter how the user has entered the data (e.g. price excluding tax, price including tax, or tax rate).
+The app should always store the data in the database as price excluding tax and tax rate.

-## Submission Instructions
+## Test Submission Instructions

 1. Clone or fork this repository to start working on your solution.
 2. Implement the required features.